thecasualcoder/godash/README.md

 ## Why?

-I did not like most map/reduce implementations that returned an `interface{}` which had to be typecasted.
+- I did not like most map/reduce implementations that returned an `interface{}` which had to be typecasted.
 This library follows the concept of how `json.Marshal` works.
 Create an output variable **outside** the functions and pass a **pointer reference** to it, so it can be **set**.
-This library heavily makes use of `reflect` package and hence will have an **impact on performance**.
-Use it with care.
-All functions have **validations** on how mapper function/predicate functions should be written.
+- This library heavily makes use of `reflect` package and hence will have an **impact on performance**. **DO NOT USE THIS IN PRODUCTION**.
+This repository is more of a way to learn the reflect package and measure its performance impact.
+- All functions have **validations** on how mapper function/predicate functions should be written.
 So even if we lose out on compile time validation, the library still **does not panic** if it does not know how to handle an argument passed to it.

 ## Available Functions